mad-lab-fau/mad-gui/docs/plugin_algorithm.rst

    The two subsections below show working examples, which you can adapt for your specific algorithm.
 To run one of them:

    - create a file as shown in `this image <_static/images/development/algorithm_create_file.png>`_
-   - copy one of the code snippets containing the `MyAlgorithm` class to the file
+   - copy one of the code snippets containing the `MyAlgorithm` class to the file (section 1.2 or 1.3)
    - download our `example CSV <https://github.com/mad-lab-fau/mad-gui/raw/main/example_data/sensor_data.zip>`_
    - in a separate file execute the following code snippet and then apply the algorithm as shown in our `exemplary video <https://www.youtube.com/watch?v=Ro8bOSjIg5U&t=107s>`_: